-Board (REB) is mandated by federal job training legislation to work with firms, localities, and educational institutions in the operation of the Workforce Investment Act.
+Sometimes the lead in creating new coordination was taken by a private company.
+In other cases, coordination comes from a public intermediary.
+In Springfield, Massachusetts, the Hampden County Regional Employment Board (REB) is mandated by federal job training legislation to work with firms, localities, and educational institutions in the operation of the Workforce Investment Act.
 When the local machining association faced a shortage of skilled workers as the result of the closing of several large companies that had previously trained apprentices, it approached the REB.
 The REB brought the firms together with five vocational high schools and two community colleges.
 The connections between the schools and the companies had been thin and intermittent.
-With active intervention from the REB, the parties started to work on curriculum development; on training programs for supervisors and for unemployed workers; organized career fairs and firm visits to encourage high school students to consider machining jobs; and the gaps began to close.
+With active intervention from the REB, the parties started to work on curriculum development; on training programs for supervisors and for unemployed workers; on organizing career fairs and firm visits to encourage high school students to consider machining jobs; and the gaps began to close.

 Risk-reduction and risk-pooling are among the original functions for all forms of insurance and standard setting, and virtually all trade associations develop these functions to a greater or lesser extent for their members.
-For example, as we traced out the network mentioned above that connects Mass Tank to start up companies in the New England region, we discovered Mass Tank itself depends on a trade association, the Steel Tank Institute, for standards, testing, expertise, and insurance.
+For example, as we traced out the network mentioned above that connects Mass Tank to start-up companies in the New England region, we discovered that Mass Tank itself depends on a trade association, the Steel Tank Institute, for standards, testing, expertise, and insurance.
 The dangers of leaky tanks create enormous potential hazards-and lawsuits-and no small company on its own could afford adequate insurance from the regular insurance market.
 By working with the Environmental Protection Agency to develop safety standards, the Steel Tank Institute has been able to offer its members technology, testing, and insurance that covers them.

-These very old uses of association for risk-pooling today are being put to new purposes in harnessing them to innovation and to commercializing innovation in the United States..
-The first of the National Manufacturing Innovation Institutes, the National Additive Manufacturing Innovation Institute (NAMII) in Youngstown, Ohio offers companies, universities, and government agencies a way to distribute the risks of investing in new technologies while still deriving many of the potential benefits.
+These very old uses of association for risk-pooling today are being put to new purposes in harnessing them to innovation and to commercializing innovation in the United States.
+The first of the National Manufacturing Innovation Institutes, the National Additive Manufacturing Innovation Institute (NAMII) in Youngstown, Ohio, offers companies, universities, and government agencies a way to distribute the risks of investing in new technologies while still deriving many of the potential benefits.
 As one industrial partner from a metal-working company expressed his perception of the risks: "We don't make plastic toys, so we couldn't justify investing in-house in a technology like this that may just be a flash in the pan.
-But just suppose it does work out and we're not close enough to it to have a voice in shaping its development...what then?"
+But just suppose it does work out and we're not close enough to it to have a voice in shaping its development ... what then?"
 For those firms that do already have proprietary stakes in additive manufacturing there are yet other risks, and some forms of association with NAMII can help protect against them.
 For a region like Northeast Ohio and Southwest Pennsylvania, there's the enormous promise of technologies that could revitalize many of the small and medium-sized manufacturers but no way of finding a single industrial champion that would have an interest in carrying the project.
-The gains from 3-D printing if it ever succeeds in overcoming its many current limitations would be harvested by a multiplicity of users across very diverse industrial sectors.
+The gains from 3-D printing, if it ever succeeds in overcoming its many current limitations, would be harvested by a multiplicity of users across diverse industrial sectors.
 When gains from innovation are significant but distributed thinly across many firms, it's unlikely that any single one of them will invest enough to bring it to life.
-NAMII offers the potential of a way of inducing collaboration and a way of spreading its risks that could bring a new technology to life and inject new vitality into the regional economy.
+NAMII offers potential ways to induce collaboration and spread its risks that could bring a new technology to life and inject new vitality into the regional economy.